 Example: You and your boyfriend both drive the same car.
 Unbeknownst to you, he is keeping a pound of weed in the trunk with plans to sell it on the marijuana black market.
 Long Beach police pull you over for speeding, search the trunk, find the weed, and charge you with transportation of marijuana.

-But because you didn’t know it was there, you should not be held liable.
+Though because you did not know it was there, you should not be held liable.

 Example: LAPD sets up an observation post at Macarthur Park and claim that they observe you taking cash from someone (not a licensed marijuana seller) and handing him a bag of pot.
 They move in and arrest you for sales.
-But at the preliminary hearing, the defense lawyer shows that the cops don’t have any pictures of the transaction and their view was obstructed by passers-by.
+Though at the preliminary hearing, the defense lawyer shows that the cops do not have any pictures of the transaction and their view was obstructed by passers-by.
 The judge dismisses the charges for insufficient evidence.

 Example: An undercover police officer finds you from a Craigslist ad.
 He calls and offers you a large sum of cash to sell him 5 kilos of marijuana.
 You meet him at the park, sell him the weed, and get arrested for sales.